k2view-academy/K2View-Academy/articles/06_LU_tables/06_LU_views.md

 1. Go to **Project Tree** > **Logical Units** > [**LU Name**], right-click **Views** > **New View** to display the **View** window.
 2. Create an SQL statement that represents the view.
 You can do it by either clicking on **Open Query Builder** or by writing the query manually.
-3. Once the query is ready, click on **Validate Query** to validate the syntax.
+3. Once the query is ready, click on **Validate Query** in order to validate the syntax.
 4. Save the view.

 ![](images/lu_views_1.PNG)